kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Praying at Cauterets

-- On Friday 1st September, I'm still convinced something bad is going to happen to me when I return to my home in Dénia.
+- On Friday 1st September, I'm thoroughly convinced something bad is going to happen to me when I return to my home in Dénia.
-- I offer Domingo trauma healing sessions (which boy don't they all need) in return for safe passage in Dénia.
+- I offer Domingo trauma healing sessions on X in return for safe passage in Dénia.

 ![Safe passage](../../content/tweets/august-comms/offering-domingo-healing.png)

-- What an offer to ignore!!
-- I also go to the church at Cauterets, to pray with Sally.
+- I also go to the church at Cauterets to pray with Sally.
-- We discover that Sainte Bernadette came to Cauterets to take the cure three times, and visited the church to pray.
+- We discover that Sainte Bernadette came to Cauterets to take the cure three times, and she visited the church often to pray.
 - There is a little altar set up for her.

 ![L'eglise at Cauterets](../../content/images/cauterets-eglise.jpg)